uwerrrr/quizzApp/README.md

   - Result Page: Displays the user's score upon finishing the quiz and displays the ranking of the current attempt among all recorded results.
 - **Random Question Order**: Implemented randomization of questions and the order of their answers for each quiz attempt.
 - **Question-Answer Relationship**: Utilizes a 1-to-many relationship between questions and answers.
+- **Time limit**: Each quiz will have a time limit (in minutes) set to the number of questions plus an additional 2 bonus minutes.

 ---